 Never in my 31 years of life would I think I’d rank Wisconsin as one of my favorite trips.
-However, after spending five nights in Wisconsin on our Door County vacation here I am saying it was one of the best family vacations I’ve experienced.
+However, after spending five nights in Wisconsin on our Door County vacation here I am saying it was one of my best family vacations.
 There are so many things to do in Door County with kids and our Door County itinerary below will help you plan your own vacation there.

 Planning Your Door County Itinerary: How to Get to Door County, Wisconsin

 The closest airport to Door County, Wisconsin is Green Bay Austin Straubel International Airport.
 From here it will take you a little over an hour to get to Door County.
 Door County is not easily accessible by public transportation so renting a car is a must.
 The airport had every national car rental company such as Alamo and Enterprise.
 You can rent a car seat or travel with your own, read my tips on traveling with a car seat here.

 If you’re planning a trip to Chicago or live there it’s an easy three and a half hour drive from there.
 You can easily extend your trip and make it two in one or visit Door County on a long weekend if you’re a Chicago native.

 You May Be Interested in Reading: Tips for Flying with Toddlers

 Where to Stay in Door County with Kids

 On our Door County vacation we were booked for five nights at the Newport Resort in Egg Harbor, Wisconsin.
 It’s located in the middle of Door County which made us equal distance to Sturgeon Bay and Sisters Bay, two towns in Door County we frequented.
 As far as staying here with kids they loved the playground on site as well as the two pools (indoor and outdoor so they could enjoy it despite the weather).